 A variety of safeguarding policies can be found in the policy section of our website.

-Designated Safeguarding Officer: Mrs. J. Fraser (Head teacher)
+Designated Safeguarding Officer: Mrs. J. Cunningham (Executive Head teacher)

-Deputy Designated Safeguarding Officer: Miss Lynsey Coleman / Mrs Claire Calverley-Smith
+Deputy Designated Safeguarding Officers: Miss Lynsey Coleman / Mrs Claire Calverley-Smith

 Mrs Calverley-Smith (Assistant Head/Staff Governor)